ossf/osv-schema/schema.md

 ```

 `"limit"` events are typically not necessary for describing numbered (linear)
-version ranges.
-They are more useful for git ranges, where it has more
+version ranges and should not be used.
+They are more useful for git ranges,
-implications for the evaluation algorithm.
-Take the following git commit graph
+where it has more implications for the evaluation algorithm.
+Take the following
-and git range:
+git commit graph and git range:

 ![git graph](images/git_graph.png)